FREE Resources for You to

 Three days after completing the White Continent Marathon in Antarctica, Matt achieved his goal of completing a marathon on every continent.
 The Punta Arenas Marathon was held in Chile.
 As Matt ran the final marathon to fulfill his goal, he thought back over the past marathons.
 He thought back to relearning how to walk.
 He thought back to laying in the hospital bed, when all odds were against him.
 Through believe, grit, and passion he accomplished the seemingly impossible and overcame insurmountable odds.

 In 2017, it was reported that an eighth continent had been discovered.
 A group of geologists from New Zealand, New Caledonia, and Australia reached the conclusion that Zealandia meets the requirements to be consider a continent.
 Almost 94 percent of it is underwater.
-Matt is currently back in training for now his eighth marathon on his eighth continent.
-He hopes that no more continents will be discovered.
+On November 17th, 2018 Matt completed his eighth marathon on his eighth continent in Queenstown, New Zealand